 I shall provide a buffet/sandwich lunch with salad, coffee, teas and biscuits.
 We have use of the kitchen with fridge etc. There is a McColls mini mart next to the centre.

 I shall contact you about any special preferences and details before the workshop.

 Discussing your project and methods to make this.

 A recap of all the techniques we shall us for face, features, joints including

 drawing the features onto the face and colouring these in.

 We will also make and finish the body on the first day and make a start on the limbs.

-On the second day we will make the hands first – then go onto arms and legs.
+On the second day we will continue with each project as seems best including making the hands first – then go onto arms and legs.
 We shall assemble the whole doll together with hair, costume and wings if wanted.

 If you have any queries please email me on email@example.com